A Covid’s Journal – Day 45

 In Earth, My Likeness, Nature Poetry of Walt Whitman, Edited by Howard Nelson, 2010

-A Day’s Journey began on March 6, 2020 over 54 days ago, with the Covid Health Crisis forcing my husband and I to start staying at home to protect our health, save the lives of others, and to help our first line health care workers to deal with the onslaught of sick and dying people from this new disease devastating our communities.
-Also, it hit so close to home with our daughter being sick with a respiratory illness starting in February then through March.
+A Day’s Journey began on March 6, 2020, over 54 days ago, with the Covid Health Crisis forcing my husband and me to start staying at home to protect our health, save the lives of others, and help our first-line healthcare workers to deal with the onslaught of sick and dying people from this new disease devastating our communities.
+Also, it hit so close to home with our daughter being sick with a respiratory illness starting in February and then through March.
 She has recovered but could not get tested at the time, but we do believe it was the Covid’s ugly virus that attacked her.
 Someday soon perhaps, she will be able to be tested for the Covid-19 antibodies.
 Thank God that over time she healed!

 Dr. William Chester then goes on to write tens of thousands of new word entries for Professor Murray’s dictionary.
 The movie is excellent and moving as well.
 It brought me to a new understanding of how the Oxford Dicitonary came about and a historical look back at the years that went into its development.

-So many images, experiences and words have stuck with me over this last month, and I have held onto re-ocurring thoughts dealing with time and healing.
-As curiosity overtook me, I began to explore more about the origin of words and how their meanings evolve.
+So many images, experiences, and words have stuck with me over this last month, and I have held onto recurring thoughts dealing with time and healing.
+As curiosity overtook me, I began to explore more about the origin of words and how their meanings evolved.
 Therefore, I decided to focus my new research starting with each word in the above quote, “Time heals a thousand wounds” focusing on each word, and trying to pull meaning related to these times today.

 Time, Healing, Thousand Wounds